0xDegenDeveloper/RabbitHoles/README.md

 ## Technicals

-- The `title`s for each hole dug ("SHOWER THOUGHTS") are stored in the contract as a `felt252`s, meaning each title must be < 32 characters long
+- The titles for each hole dug ("SHOWER THOUGHTS") are stored in the contract as a `felt252`, meaning each title must be < 32 characters long

-  - The dApp will try to encourage hole title syntax and there will eventually be a syntax sheet released for best practices for digging holes about: persons, dates, events, etc.
+  - The dApp will encourage hole title syntax and there will eventually be a syntax sheet released for best practices when digging holes about: persons, dates, events, etc.

-- The messages left inside the holes are stored as `Array<felt252>` (felt arrays)
+- The messages left inside the holes are stored as felt arrays (`Array<felt252>`)

-  - Storing a `Array<felt252>` message in the contract burns 1.0 RBITS regardless of length; however, gas costs will rise as the message length increases
+  - Storing a message in the contract burns 1.0 RBITS regardless of length; however, gas costs will rise as the message length increases

 - The contract has `#[view]` functions to return:

   - The rabbits inside each hole
   - The holes dug by each user
   - The rabbits burned by each user
+  - More...

+# Scarb Commands

+- `scarb build`
+- `scarb fmt`

 # Activate Environment (awaiting alphav7 on goerli/mainnet)